-If authorized, we will specify the duration of parole for a temporary period of time to accomplish the purpose of the parole, as indicated in Part 3 of Form I-131, Application for Travel Document.
+If authorized, we will specify the duration of parole for a temporary period of time to accomplish the purpose of the parole, as indicated in Part 3 of Form I-131.
 For example, if parole is requested to attend a civil court proceeding between private parties, we may authorize parole for the period of time necessary to attend the proceedings.
 Parole is typically granted for no more than a year.

 Parole ends on the date the parole period expires or when the beneficiary departs the United States or acquires an immigration status, whichever occurs first.
 In some cases, we may place conditions on parole, such as reporting requirements.
 We may revoke parole at any time and without notice if it determines that parole is no longer warranted or the beneficiary fails to comply with any conditions of parole.